x4901/kiwi-news-deploy/README.md

 # Initializing a Kiwi News node

-Using Terraform to create a VM and Ansible scripts to install and run the Kiwi News app.
+Using Terraform to create a VM and Ansible scripts to install and run the [Kiwi News](https://news.kiwistand.com/) app.
+Each node participates in the decentralized *Kiwi News* network for crypto-related news.

 ## Creating a VM with Terraform